Back to Blog

 Simple, right?
 Wrong.

 The build passed.
 The dev server started.
 But HMR stopped working.
 Assets 404’d in dev.
 And the production manifest was missing half its entries.
-We were flying blind — until we dug deeper.
+I was flying blind — until I dug deeper.

 What Actually Broke (And Why)